henriqueidt/poc-webpack/README.md

 - Images url
 - ES modules

+- Webpack runs on top of headless JS environment such as Node.js.

 ## Entry point

 The entry point is the file that webpack will look first to start building the dependency graph.
 It can be a single file or an array of files.